 - To delete duplicate files, select them and click on Delete checked files (You can also select and delete all duplicate files once).
 After applying, those files will be marked DELETED !! !!
 (Deleted files will be moved Recycle BinSo it can be restored in case you change your mind).

-Note: It is recommended to check the file identified as duplicates prior to delete (or at least those who are not sure), because they may have similar tags, but be completely different files.
+Note: It is recommended that you check the files identified as duplicates before deleting them (or at least those that you are not sure about), because they may have similar tags, but they are completely different files.